 Kaggle challenges and university courses have one in common, which is not true in industry: A data set is available and prepared.
 To learn exploration, preprocessing and modelling it makes absolutely sense, but a huge part of the work is to get to this point.
 Machine learning is rewarding if it delivers value, but it takes you a lot of observation and experimentation until you get good results.
 If you are a perfectionist and your frustration tolerance is low, don´t go for applied machine learning, it will make you mad.

 5. Deep Learning is not used often in the industry

 Neural networks made artificial intelligence popular in the last years, but they have several drawbacks.
 They are hard to train and to architect, they need a lot of time to tune and they are prone to over-fitting and very computational intense.
 If you want to use neural networks, don´t head for a career as data scientist in the industry.
 There are very few companies using neural nets, because it’s too much magic and in many cases traditional methods are good enough.
 If you want to use deep learning focus on academia and research.

 6. Perception of AI is wrong

 Artificial neural networks are inspired by brains, but they are very far away from it.
 I don´t see any AI competing with the human.
 The perception of AI in public and in science is quite different.
-The problem is that it is hard to explain, why AIs can play DOTA 2, make deep fakes or compose music and is still not smart.
+The problem is that it is hard to explain, why AIs play DOTA 2, make deep fakes or compose music and are still not “intelligent”.
 What seems to be forgotten, is that AI is still pattern recognition and it fails pretty fast if some pattern change.
 It does not understand, it does not think and it does not dream.
 You will be asked, why your AI system can not do XYZ and you will properly not be able to fix it.
 Now explain your boss, why AI can defeat world champions in GO, but can not learn how to predict some easy XYZ thing.

 7. Lots of AI is actually not AI